QIICR/DICOM4QI/instructions/seg.md

 **Segmentation datasets**

-Download the DICOM SEG datasets produced by the platforms that already submitted results [here](http://slicer.kitware.com/midas3/folder/3858) (data is organized in subfolders corresponding to the individual platforms).
+Download the DICOM SEG datasets produced by the platforms that already submitted results [here](http://slicer.kitware.com/midas3/folder/3858) (data is organized in sub-folders corresponding to the individual platforms).

 ### Test dataset #4